3D Synthetic Vision

 Visualizations are arranged in pages and can be rearranged as you need them.
 The default arrangement should be fine for most pilots.
 Also, the screen orientation can be switched between landscape and portrait mode whichever suits the user the best.

-It is possible to obtain METARs and TAFs within the “Horizon” application.
+It is possible to obtain METARs and TAFs within the “Horizon – Your Portable Glass Cockpit” application.
 This weather information can be loaded provided that a reliable internet connection is available.
 Therefore, it makes sense to load it while on the ground before take off.
 Then, the weather information can be seen through the menu or the detailed airport information screen.
 Furthermore, small pictograms next to the airports can be seen on the moving map that are stating the weather at that airport (sun, clouds, ceiling, wind, etc.).
+When flying in the US, the weather information can also be retrieved via ADS-B (provided that our external SensorBox or a compatible receiver is used).
+Sources for obtaining weather information are: Internet, GLD90 and ADS-B (with our external SensorBox).

 Check out our Feature Video